Raven49/Twitter_Clone_MERN/readme.md

     - [ ] Retweet

 ## project setup
-- Clone the project on your local
+- Clone the project on your local machine
 - execute `npm install` on the same pathof root directory of the downloaded project
 - create a `.env` file in your root directory and create the following environment variables
     - `PORT=3000`